vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 ---

 ### Just setup a blog...
-I spent most of my evenings in the last month setting up this blog.
-I have some fresh knowlede I want to share with you.
-When I was searching for and article to help me get started, the only I could find were the blog posts about the webhostings and Wordpress.
+I spent most of my evenings in the last month setting up this blog and I'd like to share with you this fresh knowledge.
+When I was searching for an article to help me get started, the only I could find were the blog posts about the webhostings and Wordpress.
 As the programming blog is a bit specific type of blog, I decided write one of mine first posts about creating programming blogs.

 ### ...I'd like to share with you how to setup a blog technically
 The desired article I was searching for shouldn't have helped me with the content.
 The article should have helped me with the creation and technical setup.